Trixie Belden Editions

 Ovals: #1 - 34

-A variety of first accompanied the release of the Oval Edition:
+A variety of firsts accompanied the release of the Oval Edition:

-- It came out in paperback.
+- It came out in paperback for the first time.
 (Yes, that was economical.
-And yes, more books were emerging in soft cover.
 But it was also a sign of a larger market capability.)

-- The yellow covers featured a 4.5 inch oval on the front when pictured an action scene from the story.
-The picture was more dominant than the display on the Uglies.
+- The yellow covers featured a 4.5 inch oval on the front with an action scene from the story.

 - Trixie's profile covered the lower left corner of the oval.